ForgeApps/anaconda/README.markdown

 *  Options

+## Changelog

+0.2.0 - Add support for multiple `anaconda_for` calls per model.
+Currently limited to one per form, however.
+0.2.0 - Improve migration generation file and class naming to include field name 0.2.0 - `instance.field_url` will now return nil if the file_path is nil

 ## Contributing to anaconda

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.